-Through this module, NQTs will understand more about how different learning environments and approaches that can maximise engagement to improve learning and pupil outcomes.
+Through this module, NQTs will understand more about how different learning environments and high quality teaching and learning approaches that can maximise engagement to improve learning and pupil outcomes.

-The module will explore the use of ‘new technologies’ and ICT and how these can be used to enhance teaching and learning within the classroom.
-NQTs will also consider and review a range of examples and approaches relating to how schools promote effective learning through the use of the environment and strategies such as enterprise, immersive learning and critique, to have a positive impact on learning, pupil progress and outcomes.
+The module will explore the use of different learning environments in practice and how these can be used to enhance teaching and learning within the classroom.
+NQTs will have the opportunity to visit a different school/setting and consider and review a range of examples and approaches relating to how schools promote effective learning through the use of the environment and strategies such as enterprise, immersive learning and critique, to have a positive impact on learning, pupil progress and outcomes.